Mandible: Development

-The mandible forms as a bone (ossifies) over time from a left and right piece of cartilage, called Meckel's cartilage.

-These cartilages form the cartilaginous bar of the mandibular arch.
-Near the head, they are connected with the ear capsules, and they meet at the lower end at the mandibular symphysis, a fusion point between the two bones, by mesodermal tissue.
-They run forward immediately below the condyles and then, bending downward, lie in a groove near the lower border of the bone; in front of the canine tooth they incline upward to the symphysis.
-From the proximal end of each cartilage the malleus and incus, two of the bones of the middle ear, are developed; the next succeeding portion, as far as the lingula, is replaced by fibrous tissue, which persists to form the sphenomandibular ligament.
+The mandible forms as a bone (ossifies) from Meckel's cartilage, which forms the cartilaginous bar of the mandibular arch and, dorsally, parts of the middle ear.
+The two sides of the jawbone are inferiorly fused at the mandibular symphysis (the chin) during the first year of life.
+The cartilage of the ramus is replaced by fibrous tissue, which persists to form the sphenomandibular ligament.
 Between the lingula and the canine tooth the cartilage disappears, while the portion of it below and behind the incisor teeth becomes ossified and incorporated with this part of the mandible.